mshakeelt/fitPartner/README.md

 * [MediaPipe Pose](https://google.github.io/mediapipe/solutions/pose.html)
 * [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose)

-For installation of these libraries please go to the respective liks.
+For installation of these libraries please go to the respective links.
 JFYI Some below demos does not support the later 2 backends.
 I might add them later!

 ```
 python main.py